takahirox/tiny-web-metaverse/packages/client/Readme.md

 ```

 And then write a system that fetches entities that have the event component
-and process with the events.
+and processes with the events.

 ```typescript
 export const fooEventSystem = (world: IWorld): void => {